 The October 6, 2024 cruise on the Norwegian Prima departs from Southampton (London), England.
-On this 12 Night Europe: Italy France Spain & Portugal (Southampton To Rome) sailing, the ship will visit a total of 11 different cruise port destinations, including its departure port.
+On this 12 Night Europe: Italy France Spain & Portugal (Southampton To Rome) sailing, the ship will visit a total of 11 cruise port destinations, including its departure port.
 The Norwegian Prima sets sail on Sunday, Oct 6th and returns on Friday, Oct 18th.

 Use the buttons below to toggle between cabin types.